 - What is the community's goal for their health issue?
 In other words, what is it that they are hoping to achieve? - What shared values underlie this goal?
-In other words, what are the motivating factors and values underlying meeting the health goal? - What community resources, partnerships and capacities exist to support the proposed health action strategies? - Were the health action strategies identified by the group appropriate? - Are there any potential contextual influences/factors that could impede the proposed health action strategies? - What are the possible consequences (intended and unintended) of the proposed action? - Do the concepts of marginalization and paradox apply in the proposed plan? - Is there potential for social change that could occur as a result of the community's health action strategies?
+In other words, what are the motivating factors and values underlying meeting the health goal? - What community resources, partnerships and capacities exist to support the proposed health action strategies? - Were the health action strategies identified by the group appropriate? - Are there any potential contextual influences/factors that could impede the proposed health action strategies? - What are the possible consequences (intended and unintended) of the proposed action? - Does the concept of marginalization apply in the proposed plan---meaning, is there potential for change that would benefit the marginalized or the community at large as a result of the community's health action strategies?
+Note: the instructor is aware that this question may not apply to all groups.
+If it does not apply, please indicate as such.